francois-berder/trace-decoder/doc/sifive_perf.md

 Trace records are repeated until the end of the trace data collected.

+### Alternate Implementations

+A dissadvantage of the current implementation is it requires modification of the application to gather performance data for; init calls must be added, calls to traceOn() and traceOff() added, and a call to writeTrace() added to finally write the collected information to a disk file.

+One alternative to this would be to write a stand-alone utility that could be run before launching the appliction (or it could lanunch the appliction) that would allocate a trace buffer, program the trace engine as desired, enable reading of performance counter CSR registers in user mode, and program the event registers as desired.
+When the appliction being traced finishes, the stand-alone utility could be invoked to write the trace buffer to a file.

+Even with such a utility, there would still be obsticals.
+The program being traced still needs to read the desired HPM counters where desired, and to write them and address information to the trace buffer.
+If doing function entry/exit instrumentation, much of that could be accomplished by the automatically called function entry/exit instrumentation routines.
+The function entry/exit routines would need a mechanism for determining what HPM counters to collect, as well as they would still need to map the trace engine into user space for writing to the ITC stimulus registers.
+The function entry/exit routines could keep an initialized flag or use a function pointer so that on the first call certain necessary initialization could be performed (such as opening the device driver and performing operations to do the mapping and get the HPM Counter list which could be written to the device driver by the stand-alone utility).
+Such an approach would not work for timer based data colleciton; it would still need to have a call to initialization code added to the program under trace.

+Another possible approach would be to provide a custom crt0.o replacement.
+Such a replacement could scan the command line argument list for special arguements specifying what HPM counters to collect and how to program the Event counters.
+It would perforam all needed initiallization for either function entry/exit data collection or timer based data collection.
+Providing a customized application exit handler could then write the collected trace out to a trace file.

 ### Current Limitations

 If using Freedom Studio while collecting a trace: Freedom Studio (and perhaps other debuggers) alter the trace encoder and funnel registers on break/resume.
 It is recommended you do not set any breakpoints between the calls to the performance library initialization routines until after you have executed the code you wish to collect performance data for.

 When doing bare-metal tracing and using timer ISR data collection, the stack size needs to be at least 800 bytes.
 Check the linker script to make sure.
 If odd behavior is seen, try increasing the stack size further.
 The amount needed will depend on the actual program being traced.

-When collecting a performance trace on a Linux system, tracing a multi-core application is not supported.
-If on a multi-core processor, the application must have its affinity set to a single core (using the Linux taskset command).
+When collecting a performance trace on a Linux or bare-metal system, tracing a multi-core application is not supported.
+If on a multi-core Linux system, the application must have its affinity set to a single core (using the Linux taskset command).

-On Linux systems, multicore support is functional, but mutli-cluster is currently not supported (more than one funnel).
+On Linux systems, multicore support is functional (but limited to a single core), but mutli-cluster is currently not supported (more than one funnel).

 On Linux systems, the timer ISR method is not currently supported.
 Users can add one if needed.

-On bare-metal, the `perfWriteTrace9()` function is not supported; the debugging/trace tools being used should read the trace (either SRAM or SBA).
+On bare-metal, the `perfWriteTrace()` function is not supported; the debugging/trace tools being used should read the trace (either SRAM or SBA).

 The bare-metal version does not support OpenSBI type 0 (Hardware general events), except for a few (see the sifive_bare_perf.h file) and type 1 (Hardware cache events).
 Use raw events instead (type 2).